20 Balloon Experiments to Make Your Lessons Really Pop

 Balloon Experiments Two Balloons YouTube

-One of the first balloon experiments most kids try is rubbing a balloon on their hair to make it stand on end.
-The next step is to hold the balloon over a compact fluorescent lightbulb (CFL) to see it glow from the static electricity.
+One of the first balloon experiments most kids try is rubbing a balloon on their hair to make their hair stand on end.
+The next step is to hold the balloon over a compact fluorescent light bulb (CFL) to see it glow from the static electricity.
 Wow!

 Balloon Experiments Spinning Penny Steve Spangler